Disk-MTH/UsableMacOS/README.md

 - Reverse scroll (Because you can't natively separate scrolling direction for mouse and tackpad)
 - Launch on Login
 - Hide Status Bar Icon

+## [Scroll To Zoom](https://github.com/alphaArgon/ScrollToZoom) - In-app zoom and not OS zoom

+### Install
+Get the [latest realease](https://github.com/alphaArgon/ScrollToZoom/releases), unzip it and put it in your "Applications" folder

+### Config
+- Use Scroll gesture to zoom with ⌘ (physical key Ctrl)
+- Fingers up to zoom in
+- Allow Mgic Mouse gestures
+- Launch Scroll To Zoom at login

 ## [Maccy](https://github.com/p0deje/Maccy) - Clipboard Manager